Entity Normalization Was Developed as Part of Google’s Annotation Framework

 Data is often organized as large collections of objects.
 When objects are added over time, there are often problems with data duplication.
 For example, a collection may include multiple objects that represent the same entity.
 As used herein, the term “duplicate objects” refers to objects representing the same entity.
 The names used to describe the represented entity are not necessarily the same among the duplicate objects.

 Duplicate objects are undesirable for many reasons.
-They increase storage cost and take a longer time to process.
+They increase storage costs and take a longer time to process.
 They lead to inaccurate results, such as an inaccurate count of distinct objects.
 They also cause data inconsistency.

 Sometimes there are unique identifiers that can help a search engine distinguish between objects that share the same name.
-For instance, Books have ISBN numbers, and people have social security numbers, and if the names match, but those numbers don’t, they might not be duplicates even though they share a name.
+For instance, Books have ISBNs, and people have social security numbers, and if the names match, but those numbers don’t, they might not be duplicates even though they share a name.
 This is a conventional approach to identifying duplicate objects and being able to distinguish when they aren’t duplicates.
 The patent points out problems with conventional approaches:

 One drawback of the conventional approaches is that they are only effective for specific types of objects, and tend to be ineffective when applied to a collection of objects with different types.
 Also, even if the objects in the collection are of the same type, these approaches tend to be ineffective when the objects include incomplete or inaccurate information.